Neuromuscular

 Vessels & Vascular Perimysium: Within fascicle, Within region containing larger muscle fibers (White Arrow)

-Endomysial capillaries: Increased ATPase staining in areas of muscle fiber atrophy
+Endomysial capillaries: Abnormal ATPase staining in areas near muscle fiber atrophy

 Small muscle fibers near edge of fascicle: Often type 2 or 2C